klmmmv/thesis/chap3.md

 - $F$ is the set of final states, a (possibly empty) subset of $Q$.

-The state-transition function $\delta : Q \times \Sigma \rightarrow Q$ means, that in every state out of $Q$ with an input symbol out of $\Sigma$, the transition function assign a follow-up state.
+The state-transition function $\delta : Q \times \Sigma \rightarrow Q$ means, that in every state out of $Q$ with an input symbol out of $\Sigma$, the transition function assigns a follow-up state.

 Beside the notation of automatas with tuples, there are also two other common notations which have better readability.
 One being a tabular representation of all concrete